 11.30 am: Periodically, I either listened to or played music (for which the Greeks had a muse called Euterpe) in order to refresh my ears after several hours of listening to manic beats, bits, glitches, and scratches.
 (The work of a mad man.)
-And so, a quick burst on my ‘banjo’ through a Fender Twin Amp that has never sounded better, thanks to Mr Roland Lumby’s wizard technical intervention some years ago:
+And so, ‘a quick burst on my banjo’ (as Ken Dodd used to say) through a Fender Twin Amp that has never sounded better, thanks to Mr Roland Lumby’s wizard technical intervention some years ago:

 1.30 pm: After lunch, I reviewed the morning’s work.
 Just half-an-hour’s distance from the task can make a world of difference to one’s perception of it on return.
 A rest is as good as a change.
 A substrata of sound was beginning to emerge.
 I manufactured more samples derived from the 0–400% deceleration track, which I hadn’t been able to resolve.
 Creative cannibalism.
 Never cast off your rejects too soon.

 3.00 pm: Having made good progress on the composition, I addressed the paper again.
 The presentation’s sound, text, and image need to be developed in parallel at this stage.
 I reviewed medical papers on the relationship between sound and dementia.
 I’ve a penchant for Petula Clark singles presently, which provided a rather incongruous background to the topic of my reading.
 She has Welsh ancestry, and lived in a house next door to Bethany Chapel, which is now ‘buried’ inside Howell’s department store on The Hayes, in Cardiff.
 My students and I used to tour this architectural gem on our Chapels in Wales module’s field trip:

 In Martin O’Kane’s and John Morgan Guy’s (eds.) book Biblical Art in Wales (2010), I wrote: